morse-simulator/morse/doc/morse/user/builder.rst

 Build your simulations
 ======================

-If you did not check it, we recommend you to first go over the :doc:`Quickstart<../quickstart>` page.
+If you haven't read it, we recommend you start by reading the :doc:`Quickstart<../quickstart>` page.

 For a practical reference of the Builder API module methods, see the